 Many people have a tendency to hold on tightly to something once they decide that it’s right or something that they want.
 This is normal and natural but unfortunately can also lead to conflicts if you and your spouse have decided on different things for your home.

-Before you begin arguing, however, or you start getting further into your decision process of what you want to be done for the home, ask yourself what changes or items are the most important to you.
+Before you begin arguing or start getting further into your decision of what you want to be done for the home, ask yourself what changes or items are the most important to you.
 Is it the aesthetics?
 The eco-friendliness of a material?
 How easy it will be to maintain?
 The return on investment you’re likely to get after the project is complete?

 Hammer Things Out Early On